florian-ried/intune-backup-azure/README.md

-# Microsoft Intune backup
+# Microsoft Intune backup via Azure Pipelines

-A template repository that you can clone to enable a Microsoft Intune tenant backup and report using [IntuneCD](https://github.com/almenscorner/IntuneCD) and [md-to-pdf](https://github.com/simonhaenisch/md-to-pdf).
+A template repository that you can clone to enable a Microsoft Intune tenant backup and report using [IntuneCD](https://github.com/almenscorner/IntuneCD) and [md-to-pdf](https://github.com/simonhaenisch/md-to-pdf) via Azure Pipelines.

 To learn how to use this repository, see this article: [Automate Microsoft Intune As-Built Documentation on Azure DevOps](https://stealthpuppy.com/automate-intune-documentation-azure/).